 Common Questions About Advanced Negotiation Tactics

-Tactics of negotiation including being upfront about your information, knowing your priorities, and keeping in mind your goal and your walkaway terms.
+Tactics of negotiation include being upfront about your information, knowing your priorities, and keeping in mind your goal and your walkaway terms.

 The best negotiation techniques are to develop rapport with the other person, use active listening, and ask effective questions.